nyasyamorina/nyaszip/DOCUMENT.md

 ## TODO Lists (not sorted)

+- more modern way of storing the last modified times

 - implantment `LocalFile : streambuf` for using `ostream` wrap araound it to `<<`

 - use `u8string` instead of `string` to store file names and comments